 And here’s what happens when I turn off “Block Trackers and Content”:

-To explain more about how this works, here is the (lightly edited) text of a tweet thread this morning, posted by @JohnnyRyan of PageFair:
+To explain more about how this works, here is the (lightly edited) text of a tweet thread posted this morning by @JohnnyRyan of PageFair:

 Facebook left its API wide open, and had no control over personal data once those data left Facebook.